-A more detailed sector briefing will be provided by NESA drawing on Departmental Budget documents over the coming days.
+The main measures of relevance to employment services are outlined below as articulated in the Government's Budget papers.
+A more detailed sector briefing will be provided by NESA drawing on more detailed briefings over the coming days.

 Full copies of all budget papers can be accessed via www.budget.gov.au